Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Interfering with Wildfire Suppression and Emergency Responses with Drone

-Would add Section 1708.83 to the Civil Code to create a dedicated civil penalty of up to $75,000 per violation for operating a drone at an emergency scene in a way that impedes response personnel.
+Would add Section 1708.83 to the Civil Code creating a dedicated civil penalty of up to $75,000 per violation for operating a drone at an emergency scene in a way that impedes response personnel.
 Civil enforcement authority would sit with the Attorney General, county counsel, or city attorney.
-Pilots holding an FAA Part 107 operational waiver would be exempt from this penalty.
+Pilots holding an FAA Part 107 operational waiver would be exempt.

 Unmanned Aircraft

-Comprehensive UAS legislation adding Section 2036 to the Insurance Code and amending Penal Code Sections 626.8 and 4577, plus adding Sections 402.5 and 402.6 to the Penal Code.
-Relates to unmanned aircraft operations, insurance requirements, and regulatory framework.
+Adds Section 2036 to the Insurance Code, amends Penal Code Sections 626.8 and 4577, and adds Sections 402.5 and 402.6 to Penal Code, relating to unmanned aircraft and insurance coverage for drone operations.

 Last action: June 8, 2026

-Would add Part 1.5 (commencing with Section 21750) to Division 9 of the Public Utilities Code, relating to aviation.
-Addresses UAS operations at ticketed entertainment events (sports, concerts, etc.) and would establish regulatory framework for authorized and prohibited drone activities in these contexts.
+Adds Part 1.5 (commencing with Section 21750) to Division 9 of the Public Utilities Code, relating to aviation and UAS operations at ticketed entertainment events and amusement parks.

 Last action: August 29, 2025